mattpage/memory-game/README.md

 I wrote a lot of tests.
 You should check them out, especially the saga tests.
 They help clarify what is exactly going on there.

-The use of index files was not consistent.
-The App component/container had one, but others did not.
 I've created index files for each component/container.
-The purpose was to simplify importing a components/containers exports and provide a `public interface` to a component, or container.
+The purpose is to simplify importing a components/containers exports and provide a `public interface` to a component, or container.

 ## Resources